Mohamed117/mongodb-prometheus/README.md

   admin-user: admin <br>
   admin-password: prom-operator

-* You can access Grifana's dashboard using the external IP address of the newly created **exposed-grifana** service
+* You can access Grafana's dashboard using the external IP address of the newly created **exposed-grifana** service

 ## Access Prometheus UI